Business Need

 Yes.
 The log data are stored in a database on the Cryptshare Server.
 It is possible to export the log data into central log management / SIEM systems for further processing using the LogBack library.

 Every transfer package is encrypted individually.
 The key is derived from the password set by the user.
-As a result, each transfer residing on the Cryptshare Server is encrypted with another key which grants a high level of security.
-The keys are not stored on the Cryptshare Server.
-Only the sender is in control of the password and thereby of the encryption key.
+This means that every file transfer on the Cryptshare Server is potentially encrypted with a different key, which ensures a high level of security.

 To be able to use Cryptshare for Outlook, you need to have